Immuta vs Monte Carlo

 - Who is it best for?

-- It is best for data engineering teams in medium to large enterprises.
+- It is best suited for data engineering and analytics teams in mid-to-large enterprises needing automated data quality monitoring.

 Immuta Data Security, Immuta Platform